 - Other requirements may apply depending on the study program.
 Please refer to the Admission Regulations [de] for specific admissions criteria

 While you are admitted to study, this form of admission is subject to making up specific undergraduate degree exams by the time you submit your Master’s thesis..
 This might be because you earned you Bachelor’s at another university or university of applied science where you did not take seminars or modules that are required at the University of Stuttgart however.
 The Admissions Committee [de] makes the final decision on whether to recognize your academic fitness as acceptable.

 Studies completed at a university for applied sciences

 According to the State Higher Education Act, if you completed your studies at a university of applied sciences (formerly post-graduate technical college) or at the Baden-Wuerttemberg Dual University you will generally qualify for Master’s degree studies at a university.

-Conditional admission is possible in any Master’s study program whose admissions regulation was promulgated from 2011 on and for which a Numerus Clausus (NC), i.e. a limited number of places available, has not been set.
+Conditional admission is possible in any Master’s study program for which a Numerus Clausus (NC), i.e. a limited number of places available, has not been set.

 Bachelor’s students can apply for conditional admission if they have a certain number of credit points (ECTS).
 The exact number is set down in each Master’s study program’s admissions regulation; normally, the number is 110 credit points.
 Students are required to provide evidence of the claimed ECTS in the form of their exams extract at the time they apply.
-You can find it on the LSF online portal and must upload it to the Campus-Management-System C@MPUS during the application process.
+Please upload this transcript with grade point average to the Campus-Management-System C@MPUS during the application process.

 Advantages of a conditional admission